A winning reinvention

 Nina Levy, Seesaw Magazine

-When I first heard that Co3 Australia was remounting Frank Enstein, I was sceptical.
+When I first heard that Co3 Contemporary Dance was remounting Frank Enstein, I was sceptical.
 A retelling of Mary Shelley’s gothic classic by Gold Coast-based duo The Farm, the work made its premiere in WA just a year ago and it felt too soon to watch it again.

 My fears, however, were unfounded.
 Watching Frank Enstein “2.0” (to borrow Co3 executive director Richard Longbottom’s nickname for the show) it was apparent that this is, indeed, a new version of the work rather than a simple reproduction.

 The bones of the story are the same as last time.
 Frank’s a lonely inventor with a physical impairment who creates monsters in an effort to find friends.
 It’s a tale about acceptance, of both others and ourselves.
 Frank’s workshop, with its electric generator, crate of mannequin parts, fluorescent signs and AstroTurf surrounds, is also familiar.

 So far, so recognisable, but there’s one key difference this year.
 Two of the five characters, Frank and his romantic interest Liz, are played by teenagers rather than adults.
 While the recast was made for practical rather than creative reasons (lack of availability of the original Frank, Daniel Monks), the decision to replace them with young performers has worked a charm.